Does Insurance Cover Diabetic Supplies?

 • Insulin and insulin pumps

-Part B Medicare often insures insulin and the insulin pump when a patient is medically compelled to utilize an insulin pump.
-The pump will subsequently be classified as a long-lasting medicinal tool under Part B. (DME).
+Part B Medicare often ensures insulin and the insulin pump when a patient is medically compelled to utilize one.
+The pump will subsequently be classified as a long-lasting medicinal tool under Part B (DME).

 For issues about Part B’s coverage of insulin and insulin pumps, call 1-800-MEDICARE.